Miss Elinor Jessie Marie Hallé CBE

 Sculptor, medallist, enameller and jewellery designer

-Born in Manchester.
-Studied at the Slade.
 During the First World War she worked for Surgical Requisites Association.
-This was the central orthopaedic branch of Queen Mary's Needlework Guild and was started at Mulberry Walk, Chelsea.
-Elinor Halle first utilized papier-mache as a material for arm cradles, and then devised a light boot, with a papiermache back, for drop foot, which was in such great demand that centres were opened for making them throughout France and Italy as well as in Great Britain and India.
-She was awarded a CBE for her war work.
+This was the central orthopaedic branch of Queen Mary's Needlework Guild and was started at 17 Mulberry Walk, Chelsea.
+Elinor Hallé first utilized papier-mache as a material for arm cradles, and then devised a light boot, with a papiermache back, for drop foot, which was in such great demand that centres were opened for making them throughout France and Italy as well as in Great Britain and India.
+One of her colleagues at the Surgical Requisites Association was Anne Acheson.
+Hallé was awarded a CBE for her war work.

 Works